nginxinc/kic-reference-architectures/pulumi/python/README.md

 As such, each discrete stage of deployment is defined as a separate Pulumi project that can be deployed independently of each stage.
 Although Pulumi supports many programming languages, Python was chosen as the language for this project.
-The reimplementation of the deployments definitions here should be reproducible in other languages.
+The reimplementation of the deployment here should be easily reproducible in other languages.

 ## Getting Started